100+ Posh AF Baby Names for Girls

 A lovely late Latin name meaning ‘Clear’ and ‘Bright’.

-Clarissa is an English and Portugese name.
-It also popular in Italy.
-The name comes from the latin word clarus which means bright, clear or famous.
+Clarissa is an English and Portuguese name.
+It is also popular in Italy.
+The name comes from the Latin word ‘Clarus’ which means ‘Bright, clear or famous’.

 This name is a feminine version of the name Claud.